akhikhl/wuff-sandbox/README.md

 Each time you build Wuff (or just wuff-plugin), it gets installed to local maven repository, so that wuff-sandbox can immediately use modified code (without publishing to jfrog).

+## How to run/study examples

+Best of all - in alphabetical order.